olegasivakov/ep-2/README.md

 At the end, we have to provide instructions and examples for community of developers (maybe, including some of business models provided by ISO 15022/20022?), and Docker container of node and external services supported ISO 15022/20022 and MT messages for blockchain.

 ### Project importance

+There is a wide list of important points of implementing ISO financial standards in Ethereum.

+ISO 15022/20022 brings standardization and interoperability to the crypto space, ensuring smoother communication between various platforms and participants.
+It provides a common language and structure for the exchange of electronic data between financial institutions and international payment systems like SWIFT.
+More than 70 countries made their regulations compliant to international standard.

+1. Importance for Ethereum itself:

+- Interoperability: ISO 20022 compliance enhances compatibility between cryptocurrencies and traditional financial systems, enabling seamless cross-network transactions.
+- Institutional Integration: Adhering to ISO 20022 standards makes it easier for institutional players to integrate cryptocurrencies into their existing systems, potentially increasing adoption.
+- Global Acceptance: ISO 20022’s recognized framework can boost the legitimacy of digital currencies, fostering broader acceptance and presumably increasing their value.
+- Efficient Communication: Standardized messaging reduces complexities in communication, streamlining processes and reducing errors in crypto transactions.
+- Cross-Border Transactions: ISO 20022 compliance simplifies cross-border crypto transactions, as the standardized format is understood worldwide.
+- Innovation Pathway: Embracing ISO 20022 demonstrates cryptocurrency’s willingness to align with modern financial practices, encouraging further innovation and partnerships.
+- Regulatory Alignment: Compliance with recognized financial standards may lead to smoother regulatory relationships, aiding in addressing potential concerns.
+- Enhanced Data Management: Standardized data formats facilitate better data management and analysis, enabling improved insights into cryptocurrency markets.
+- Market Growth: ISO 20022-compliant cryptocurrencies could attract more investors and traders, contributing to increased market liquidity and growth.
+- Mainstream Exposure: Integration with a well-established standard brings cryptocurrencies closer to mainstream financial services and presumably broader user bases.

+2. Importance for community of developers:

+- Interoperability
+- Well-developed business models compliant to world-wide regulations

+3. Importance for crypto-business community

+4. Importance for crypto users

+5. Importance for integrators:

+6. Importance for financial institutions:

+7. Importance for authorities:

 ### Issue